The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 Governance cost is underestimated for a structural reason: it does not appear on the vendor's quote.

 Vendor pricing covers the platform.
 It covers licences, consumption, storage, and support tiers.
-It does not cover the internal labour required to operate governance processes, the tooling needed to run evaluation and monitoring, the integration cost of connecting governance infrastructure to existing systems, or the resourcing required to manage model lifecycle events.
+It does not cover the internal labour involved in operating governance processes, the tooling used to run evaluation and monitoring, the integration cost of connecting governance infrastructure to existing systems, or the resourcing involved in managing model lifecycle events.

 These costs are real.
 They are often substantial relative to licence cost.
 And because they are not presented alongside the vendor's commercial proposal, they are frequently omitted from the business case or significantly underestimated.